guzzle/guzzle/docs/testing.rst

     develop HTTP adapters.
 There is no promise of backwards compatibility when it comes to the node.js test server or the ``GuzzleHttp\Tests\Server`` class.
-If you are using the test server or ``Server`` class outside of guzzlehttp/guzzle, then you will need to configuring autoloading and ensure the web server is started manually.
+If you are using the test server or ``Server`` class outside of guzzlehttp/guzzle, then you will need to configure autoloading and ensure the web server is started manually.

 .. hint::